mathspp/mathspp/pages/02.blog/04.pydonts/enumerate-me/item.en.md

 of the interactive examples.
-If, inside the loop, we encounter a line that does not have the extra blank space after `>>>` then we raise a `ValueError` where we use `i` to compute the actual line number where the error occurred.
+If, inside the loop, we encounter a line that does not have the extra blank space after `>>>` then we raise a `ValueError` where we use `i` to compute the actual line number where the error occurred, which is the `lineno+i+1` bit in the second to last line.

 Want to see this in action?
 Try running this short script: